Chaitanya-G53/customer-churn-prediction-xgboost/README.md

 |         30% – 60% | Medium     |
 |        60% – 100% | High       |

-These risk categories are application-level thresholds used to make the model output easier to interpret.
+These thresholds are application-level rules used to make the prediction easier to interpret.

-They are **not directly produced by XGBoost**.
+They are not directly generated by XGBoost.

+---

+## 🧠 Key Risk Indicators

+The dashboard provides customer-level indicators such as:

+* Active membership status
+* Age
+* Number of products

+These indicators are presented as contextual risk information.

+They should not be interpreted as formal causal explanations of the individual XGBoost prediction.

+---

 ## 🛠️ Technology Stack

-### Programming
+### Programming Language

 * Python

+### Machine Learning

+* XGBoost
+* Scikit-learn

 ### Data Processing

 * Pandas
 * NumPy

-### Machine Learning

-* Scikit-learn
-* XGBoost

 ### Visualization